Paint warranties for a newly purchased metal roof or wall system are a critical selling point in the roofing industry.

-It’s important to understand the different elements a warranty consists of, including how to apply, duration of warranty, environment exclusions, etc., so an educated decision can be made.
-In this article, we will provide you with the following:
+It’s important to understand the different elements of a warranty, including how to apply, duration of warranty, environment exclusions, etc., so an educated decision can be made.

 At Sheffield Metals, we understand how important warranties are to consumers, which is why we believe guiding you through the aspects of a common paint warranty will assist you during your metal roof or wall system purchase.